Yoga for translators | 21-DAY of Perfect Health Challenge by Deepak Chopra — Day 2

 Get your numbers right with numerizer

-Numerizer 1.0.2 beta has features that enable you to choose from several languages and accents, select the pace at which you would like to hear the rendering and set the amount of numbers to generate as well as the minimum and the maximum values.
+Numerizer 1.0.2 beta has features that enable you to choose from several languages and accents, select the pace at which you would like to hear the rendering, and set the amount of numbers to generate.
+It also includes the minimum and the maximum values.

-The languages included are English US, English UK, German, French, Italian, Japanese, Polish, Portuguese, Russian, Chinese (Mandarin), and Chinese (Cantonese).
+The languages included are Chinese, English US, English UK, French, German, Italian, Japanese, Polish, Portuguese, Russian, and Spanish.

 Note: there seems to be a glitch that does not allow you to set a minimum to a number smaller than 10 000 or a maximum over 999 999 999.